-Until earlier this year, Chen, 40, hadn’t found the right outlet for her strong creative streak.
+Until a few years ago, Chen hadn’t found the right outlet for her strong creative streak.
 It was by chance that she stumbled upon upcycling furniture, work she finds energizing and inspiring.
 The extra $2,500 to $3,000 a month is just an added benefit.

-When Chen left her HR job in China to move to the U.S. 10 years ago, she felt like she was taking a step down professionally.
+When Chen left her HR job in China to move to the U.S. more than a decade ago, she felt like she was taking a step down professionally.